jonathanbell/spotify2ytmusic-migration-script/README.md

 Exception: Server returned HTTP 400: Bad Request.
 You are creating too many playlists.
 Please wait a while before creating further playlists.
 ```

+### YouTube (might) get mad

+🚨 If you are worried about your YT account getting banned or flagged for scripting, using the `--slow-motion` flag might be helpful.
+Basically, the script will operate in a much slower manner when slow motion is enabled in an attempt to not be flagged as "non-human activity" by YT Music.

+This script/open source repository offers _no warranty_ and will not be help liable for anything your stupid ass does.
+The code and functionality is offered as is.
+See the included LICENSE file.